4d/4d-for-ios/docs/Data-Formatter.md

 sidebar_label: Data formatter
 ---

-The R3 version includes a new concept : Data formatting !
+4D v17 R3 includes a new concept: Data formatting!

-You can now choose pre-packaged formats from the Labels & Icons section.
+You can now choose pre-packaged formats from Labels & Icons in Sections.

-Let's start downloading the Starter Project :
+Let's get started by downloading the Starter Project:

 <div markdown="1" style="text-align: center; margin-top: 20px">